 - Smaller fastener on the wrist

-- Slimmer fit, especially good with smaller fingers, but not bigger hands
+- Slimmer fit, especially good with smaller fingers but not bigger hands

 Flexibility With Nylon Insert

 The golf glove features a dynamic nylon insert to increase flexibility and stretch when you wrap your hand around the club’s grip.
-The insert runs from the outside of your hand, on the side away from your thumb, and stops at the middle knuckle.
-You’ll find the insert really helps out with additional flexibility when you are wrapping your hand around irons and hybrids.
+The insert runs from the outside of the hand, on the side away from your thumb, and stops at the middle knuckle.

 Exceptional Breathability

-You won’t find a better glove for breathability.
+You won’t find better golf gloves for breathability.
 TaylorMade has given the Tour Preferred plenty of venting holes along the knuckles and fingers to keep your hand dry and cool during your round.
-The venting has been strategically placed for maximum airflow to reach the fingers and palm of your hand.

 Footjoy StaSof Golf Glove